Trey Mancini Player Props: Cubs vs. Marlins

-Trey Mancini -- with a slugging percentage of .444 in his past 10 games, including three extra-base hits -- will be in action for the Chicago Cubs versus the Miami Marlins, with Edward Cabrera on the hill, on April 29 at 4:05 PM ET.
+The Chicago Cubs, including Trey Mancini and his .485 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Bryan Hoeing and the Miami Marlins at Wrigley Field, Saturday at 2:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Marlins.
+In his most recent game he had a one-hit showing (1-for-3) against the Marlins.

 Trey Mancini Game Info & Props vs. the Marlins